 This is the one who was born of Mary, that beautiful ewe-lamb.

-Most of all, I want to observe Passover because it is an annual reminder of how God has called me out of slavery and given me full rights as a child of God.
+4. I want to observe Passover because it is an annual reminder of how God has called me out of slavery and has given me full rights as a child of God.

 “So also, when we were children, we were in slavery under the basic principles of the world.
 But when the time had fully come, God sent his Son, born of a woman, born under law, to redeem those under law, that we might receive the full rights of sons.
 Because you are sons, God sent the Spirit of his Son into our hearts, the Spirit who calls out, ‘Abba, Father.’
 So you are no longer a slave, but a son; and since you are a son, God has made you also an heir” (Galatians 4:3-7).